Rusty Staub: Retirement and honors

 In 1985, Staub founded the New York Police and Fire Widows' and Children's Benefit Fund, which supports the families of New York City police officers, firefighters, Port Authority police, and emergency medical personnel who were killed in the line of duty.
 During its first 15 years of existence, the fund raised and distributed $11 million for families of policemen and firefighters killed in the line of duty.
 Since September 11, 2001, Staub's organization has received contributions in excess of $112 million, and it has played a vital role in helping many families affected by the attack.
+Staub lost his close friend, Frank Brennan, a bond trader with Cantor-Fitzgerald, in the attack.
+Brennan had helped Staub establish the Rusty Staub Foundation.

-Staub went on to work as a television announcer for Mets' ballgames from 1986 to 1995.
+Staub worked as a television announcer for Mets' ballgames from 1986 to 1995.

 Staub owned and ran two restaurants in Manhattan.
 Rusty's (at 73rd and Third) opened in 1977, and another Rusty's on Fifth opened in 1989.
-The 73rd Street Rusty's used to have an annual rib-eating contest, won by Brooke Shields in 1981.
-Both have since closed.
+The 73rd Street Rusty's used to have an annual rib-eating contest, won by a very young teenage Brooke Shields in 1981.
+Both restaurants have since closed.

 After his playing career, Staub also served as a goodwill ambassador for the New York Mets and was a vice president for the Major League Baseball Players Alumni Association, serving as the chairman of the annual Legends for Youth Dinner.

 In July 2006, Staub teamed with Mascot Books to publish his first children's book, Hello, Mr. Met.